Close Menu

 Five US Navy vessels have borne the name Yorktown in honor of this battle, and numerous other American streets and place names share this honor.
 (Even 2 “Star Ships” in the Star Trek science fiction space franchise have been named Yorktown!
 Obviously this battle ranks high on the list of important American military victories and remains in the hearts of American patriots.

-If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook.
+If you liked this article and would like to receive notifications of new articles, please feel welcome to follow History and Headlines on Facebook and X!

 Your readership is much appreciated!